Supergirl: Spellbound, Chapter 1: Convincing Defeat

 Return to chapter list

-A darkly beautiful woman sat in a chair near a wall of complex machines.
-She had a rare and exotic beauty that suggested India and Eastern realms.
-She also had a brilliant mind, and she used it well as she made numerous adjustments to the precise devices before her.
+A darkly beautiful woman, with a rare and exotic beauty suggesting India and other lands in the Far East, sat in a chair near a wall of complex machines.
+Her brilliant mind was evident as she made numerous adjustments to the precise devices before her.

-“My study is completed at last,” she said.
+“My study is completed at last,” she said triumphantly.
 “As I always suspected, Linda Danvers was Supergirl.
-They each lived in the same areas at the same exact times.
-From Midvale, to Stanhope College, to Vandyre University, to San Francisco, to New Athens school, to New York, to Chicago led their mutual path.
+They each lived in the same areas at the same exact times — from Midvale, to Stanhope College, to Vandyre University, to San Francisco, to New Athens school, to New York, to Chicago — their paths identical.
 They both died in the Crisis, too.
 Numerous acquaintances knew Linda and also encountered Supergirl as well.
-I always suspected that girl-next-door act of hers hid something more, and a Luthor is never wrong!”
+I always suspected that girl-next-door act of hers hid something more, and a Luthor is never wrong!” (*)

-As she spoke, the blonde demurely adjusted her flowing blonde hair with excessive care.
-She placed an exceeding amount of effort into presenting a feminine persona, since she was in truth a being composed of both machine and woman.
-As Brains, she had led the Gang in their criminal career before being integrated with a computer called Matrix-Prime.
-She now retained a female beauty of form and body and manner, yet also possessed the capabilities of a computerized killing machine.
+A sultry blonde, dressed in a red minidress and spiked heels, nodded in agreement.
+“Excellent, Nasthalia!” she said.
+The blonde demurely adjusted her flowing blonde hair with excessive care.
+She placed an exceeding amount of effort into presenting a feminine persona, since she was actually a being composed of both machine and woman.
+Under the nickname of Brains, she had led the Gang in their criminal career before being integrated with a computer called Matrix-Prime. (*) She now retained female beauty in form, body, and manner, but also possessed the capabilities of a computerized killing machine.

-Brains pursed her lips and applied lipstick carefully.
-Speculation: Nasty is possibly the child of one of Luthor’s old flames.
-His only sibling, Lena Thorul, is no older than Nasthalia herself and has a son.
-The evil genius thus allows her to use his surname as a mark of the approval her brilliant mind earns from him.
-She is not truly related to Superman’s most deadly foe.
-These thoughts passed silently through the enhanced computer mind of Brains as she agreed with her partner.
+Brains pursed her lips and applied her lipstick carefully.
+Speculation: Nasty is possibly the child of one of Luthor’s old flames, she mused.
+His only sibling, Lena Thorul, is no older than Nasthalia herself and has a son, not a daughter.
+The evil genius must thus allow her to use his surname as a mark of the approval her brilliant mind earns from him.
+She cannot truly be related to Superman’s most deadly foe.
+These thoughts passed silently through the enhanced computer mind of Brains, even as she outwardly agreed with her partner in crime.

 Lydia-7’s futuristic society was so closely regulated that things like individuality were frowned upon, mused Lena.
 Margo would be reconditioned or worse if she acted as she does on the show in that lost future time.